hashicorp/terraform-provider-hcp/docs/resources/consul_cluster_root_token.md

 page_title: "hcp_consul_cluster_root_token Resource - terraform-provider-hcp"
 subcategory: ""
 description: |-
   The cluster root token resource is the token used to bootstrap the cluster's ACL system.
-Using this resource to create a new root token for a cluster will invalidate the consul root token accessor id and Consul root token secret id properties of the cluster.
+You can also generate this root token from the HCP Consul UI.
 ---

 # hcp_consul_cluster_root_token (Resource)

 ~> **Security Notice:** Please see this [list of recommendations](https://www.terraform.io/docs/language/state/sensitive-data.html) for storing sensitive information in Terraform.

 The cluster root token resource is the token used to bootstrap the cluster's ACL system.
-Using this resource to create a new root token for a cluster will invalidate the consul root token accessor id and Consul root token secret id properties of the cluster.
+You can also generate this root token from the HCP Consul UI.

 ## Example Usage